CpG oligodeoxynucleotide: Structural features

 Synthetic CpG ODN differ from microbial DNA in that they have a partially or completely phosphorothioated (PS) backbone instead of the typical phosphodiester backbone and a poly G tail at the 3' end, 5' end, or both.
 PS modification protects the ODN from being degraded by nucleases such as DNase in the body and poly G tail enhances cellular uptake.
 The poly G tails form intermolecular tetrads that result in high molecular weight aggregates.
 These aggregates are responsible for the increased activity the poly G sequence impart; not the sequence itself.
 Numerous sequences have been shown to stimulate TLR9 with variations in the number and location of CpG dimers, as well as the precise base sequences flanking the CpG dimers.
 This led to the creation of five unofficial classes or categories of CpG ODN based on their sequence, secondary structures, and effect on human peripheral blood mononuclear cells (PBMCs).
-The five classes are Class A (Type D), Class B (Type K), Class C, and Class P. It is important to note that during the discovery process, the "Classes" were not defined until much later when it became evident that ODN with certain characteristics elicited specific responses.
+The five classes are Class A (Type D), Class B (Type K), Class C, and Class P. During the discovery process, the "Classes" were not defined until much later when it became evident that ODN with certain characteristics elicited specific responses.
 Because of this, most ODN referred to in the literature use numbers (i.e., ODN 2006, ODN 2007, ODN 2216, ODN D35, ODN K3, etc.).
 The numbers are arbitrary and come from testing large numbers of ODN with slight variations in attempts to find the optimal sequence.
 In addition, some papers will give different names to previously described ODN, complicating the naming convention even more.